COVID-19 Tests That Are Supposed To Be Free Can Ring Up Surprising Charges

 Resolution: Aetna retroactively covered Davis Abel's bill from the hospital after calls from reporters.
 In a statement, the insurer said it is waiving claims after receiving information from her provider that the services were related to COVID-19 testing.

-It also said Davis Abel represents a "unique" case, and is not aware of another member submitting claims for services they needed to obtain a COVID-19 test.
+It also said that Davis Abel represents a "unique" case and that it is not aware of another member submitting claims for services they needed to obtain a COVID-19 test.
 The insurer said it would waive additional testing related to the coronavirus if the provider deemed those services necessary.

 Before Aetna took action, two strangers read Davis Abel's story on Twitter and sent her the full amount for the bill.
 She used the donations to help pay for a medical bill from a previous procedure.